 Speed to Launch

 You can build a legitimately good-looking Squarespace site in a weekend.
 Pick a template, swap in your content, connect your domain, done.
-No developers, no waiting, no back-and-forth.
+No developers, no waiting, no back-and-forth revision cycles.

-For a new business testing an idea or a freelancer who needs a web presence yesterday, this speed is genuinely valuable.
+For a new business testing an idea or a freelancer who needs a web presence by Monday, this speed is genuinely valuable.

 Beautiful Templates

-Squarespace templates are designed by actual designers.
-They're tasteful, modern, and photograph well.
-You won't end up with something embarrassing.
+Squarespace templates are designed by actual designers with taste.
+They're clean, modern, and photograph well.
+You won't end up with something embarrassing even if you have zero design instinct.

-Compare this to WordPress themes, where quality varies wildly, and you can see why Squarespace has such loyal fans.
+Compare this to WordPress themes — where quality varies wildly and the bottom 80% looks like it was built in 2014 — and you can see why Squarespace has such loyal fans.

 All-in-One Simplicity

-Hosting, SSL, domains, email marketing, basic e-commerce, scheduling — it's all in one dashboard.
+Hosting, SSL, domains, email marketing, basic e-commerce, scheduling, analytics — it's all in one dashboard.
 One login, one bill, one support team.
 For non-technical founders, this simplicity is worth paying for.

 Predictable Pricing

-$16-49/month depending on plan.
-No surprise hosting bills, no plugin subscriptions adding up, no developer invoices.
-You know exactly what you're paying.
+$16–$49/month depending on plan.
+No surprise hosting bills, no plugin subscriptions compounding, no developer invoices arriving in the middle of a quarter.
+You know exactly what you're paying, every month.

 Where Squarespace Falls Short